 Moving into student accommodation can be a worrying time for many people.
 It’s hard to believe for me that my university days finished nearly twenty years ago and I’m nearly approaching the time of life to send my own children off to university (if they choose to of course).
 I remember being so excited about moving away and living independently for the first time.
 But for others, it is a worry.
 It is not just the anxiety of leaving home, but also knowing that you will be amongst completely new strangers whose behaviours and habits may not align with yours.
-Here are few tips to help students survive to move into student accommodation in whatever institutions of higher learning they will be joining:

 Be careful when considering your options